MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/CampaignSelector.md

 [!INCLUDE[operators](../includes/operators.md)]

 <a name="supported-campaign-columns"></a>
 Supported columns for campaign filtering.
+The column names are case sensitive.

 |Column|Type|Example|
 |-|-|-